cturra/home-assistant-config/README.md

  | TP-Link UB400   | 1     | Bluetooth USB Adapter                                             |

  \* *I was having some issues with Zigbee mesh stability when running the Sinopé thermostat alongside the Xiaomi devices.
-From my understanding this is because Ziaomi doesn't completely comply with the Zigbee standards.
+From my understanding this is because Xiaomi doesn't completely comply with the Zigbee standards.
 I've decided to seperate them onto different Zigbee2MQTT servers and this seems to have addressed the issue with my lager mesh.
 Important note, I am carefully running these networks on channels far away from one another.*